PNC Park: College baseball

 The first collegiate baseball game at PNC Park was played on May 6, 2003, between the Pitt Panthers and the Duquesne Dukes, who won 2–1.
 Dubbed the City Game, it was played annually (except in 2007, when the game was canceled because of poor field conditions) through 2010, at which point Pitt had won four games and Duquesne two.
 Duquesne disbanded their baseball program after the 2010 season.

+Banana Ball

+PNC Park hosted two nights of the 2025 Banana Ball World Tour on August 29 and 30 featuring the flagship Savannah Bananas facing the Texas Tailgaters.

 Concerts

 PNC Park has hosted many touring artists and musicians, including Rolling Rock Town Fair, Pink, Bruce Springsteen & The E Street Band, Styx, Jason Aldean, Billy Joel, Elton John, The Rolling Stones, Pearl Jam, Jimmy Buffett, Me First and the Gimme Gimmes, Dave Matthews Band, Ed Sheeran, Zac Brown Band, Green Day, Fall Out Boy, Weezer, Metallica, Def Leppard and Mötley Crüe.

 In film

 The park served as a location for the films She's Out of My League (2010), Abduction (2011), Jack Reacher (2012) and Sweet Girl (2021).